geneontology/geneontology.github.io/_docs/ontology-documentation.md

 The GO vocabulary is designed to be species-agnostic, and includes terms applicable to prokaryotes and eukaryotes, as well as single and multicellular organisms.

-## The GO hierarchy
-The GO ontology is structured as a directed acyclic graph where each term has defined relationships to one or more other terms in the same domain, and sometimes to other domains.

 ## GO as a dynamic ontology
 GO aims to represent the current state of knowledge in biology, hence it is constantly revised and expanded as biological knowledge accumulates.
 Changes are made on a weekly basis (most relatively minor).
 Revisions to the ontology are managed by a team of ontology editors with extensive experience in both biology and computational knowledge representation.
 These updates are made collaboratively between the GOC ontology team and scientists who request the updates.
 Most requests come from scientists making GO annotations (these typically impact only a few terms each), and from domain experts in particular areas of biology (these typically revise an entire ‘branch’ of the ontology comprising many terms and relations).
 We invite researchers and computational scientists to [submit requests for either new terms, new relations, or any other improvements to the ontology](/docs/contributing-to-go-terms/).